Minimax Quasi-Bayesian estimation in sparse canonical correlation analysis via a Rayleigh quotient function

 \section{Conclusion}

-We have developed in this work a flexible semiparametric Bayesian inference for sparse canonical correlation analysis.
-Although not addressed here the method can be further extended to capture more than one canonical correlation vector, either by deflation, or by reformulating the problem as a higher dimensional canonical correlation analysis estimation problem as in \cite{tan2018sparse}.
-Another aspect of the methodology where more research would be beneficial is the theoretical analysis of the statistical properties of the proposed posterior distribution.
-Understanding the conditions under which posterior contraction, and the Bernstein-von Mises phenomenon hold will provide further guarantees to practitioners.
+In this work, we have developed a minimax optimal estimation procedure for sparse canonical correlation analysis using a quasi-Bayesian framework.
+Our method can be further extended to capture more than one canonical vector, either by deflation, or by reformulating the problem as a higher dimensional canonical correlation analysis estimation problem as in \cite{tan2018sparse}.
+Furthermore, one can straightforwardly extend our method to solve other generalized eigenvalue problems that arise in other statistical problems, as for instance in Fisher discriminant analysis.
+At a higher level, the method developed in this work can be viewed as a more statistical implementation of simulated annealing for optimization under sparsity constraints.
+As such, it can be applied more widely to solve non-convex optimization problems with sparsity constraints.